Archive for the 'Literature' Category

 Friday, December 16th, 2005

 The following is from a poem by Pablo Neruda that continues to touch my soul in a way that I cannot quite articulate.
-Again and again I have returned to it to capture something that seems to be missing, to lay hold of something that I never really had.
-This to me is the religious [...]
+Again and again I have returned to it because it evokes a sense longing and melancholy that oddly enough I enjoy.
+This to me is the religious dimension of poetry (and all […]

 Tuesday, October 25th, 2005